pyca/cryptography/docs/fernet.rst

         >>> f.decrypt(token)
         'Secret message!'

-    Fernet performs all encryption options using the *first* key in the ``list`` provided.
-Decryption supports using *any* of constituent keys.
+    MultiFernet performs all encryption options using the *first* key in the ``list`` provided.
+MultiFernet attempts to decrypt tokens with each key in turn .
+A :class:`cryptography.fernet.InvalidToken` exception is raised if the correct key is not found in the ``list`` provided.

     Key rotation makes it easy to replace old keys.
 You can add your new key at the front of the list to start encrypting new messages, and remove old keys